-Production of the Pricing Document, continued Evaluating Tender Submissions

-3.2.4 Role of the Design Team Leader under PW-CF1, PW-CF3 and PW-CF5

-It is incumbent upon the Design Team Leader, where one is appointed, to ensure that all designers produce and co-ordinate their design to a standard and in a timescale that allows the Cost Consultant to produce a fully measured Bill of Quantities.
+Part 3 Section 3.2 Section 3.3 The Pricing Document - Pre Award Production of the Pricing Document, continued Evaluating Tender Submissions 3.2.4 Role of the Design Team Leader under PW-CF1, PW-CF3 and PW-CF5 It is incumbent upon the Design Team Leader, where one is appointed, to ensure that all designers produce and co-ordinate their design to a standard and in a timescale that allows the Cost Consultant to produce a fully measured Bill of Quantities.
 The Design Team Leader must ensure that all designers provide their designs in a timely manner to the Cost Consultant, to allow the Cost Consultant adequate time to produce a fully measured Bill of Quantities.
 The Design Team Leader must ensure that all Designers respond adequately and in a timely manner to all requests for clarification, or further information from the Cost Consultant, so as to allow the Cost Consultant adequate time to produce a fully measured Bill of Quantities.
 The Design Team Leader must advise the Employer and liaise with the Designers and Cost Consultant on issues surrounding design that cannot be adequately defined to allow for the production of a fully measured Bill of Quantities.
-Where the design cannot be adequately defined the Design Team Leader shall liaise with the Employer regarding the option to directly tender such an element of works.

-(Refer to the GN 2.3.3 Specialists and the Public Works Contracts)

-3.3 Evaluating Tender Submissions
+Where the design cannot be adequately defined the Design Team 3.2.5 Covid-19 Mandatory Closure and the Leader shall liaise with the Employer regarding the option to directly tender such an element of works.
+(Refer to the GN 2.3.3 Specialists and the Public Works Contracts) The Employer should ensure that the Pricing Document is prepared to a level of detail suitable for use with the Covid-19 Mandatory Closure clause of the Contract.
+For more detailed guidance, refer to GN 1.5.4 (Covid-19 and the) Pricing Document 3.3 Evaluating Tender Submissions Public Works Contracts).
 The Pricing Document has a vital role in evaluating Tender Submissions.
 The Pricing Document enables the Employer to prescribe to prospective tenderers the way they are to break down their tendered lump-sum price and provide details of other tender cost information.
 Where the Pricing Document includes a Bill of Quantities or a Quantified Schedule of Rates the totalled extend costs from the Bill or Schedule must equal the tendered amount on the Form of Tender.

+Part 3 The Pricing Document - Pre Award Section 3.3 Evaluating Tender Submissions, continued of the Pricing Document refer to Guidance Note GN 2.3.3 Specialists and the Public Works

-3.3.1 The Pricing Document and direct tendering of Specialists
+3.3.1 The Pricing Please ref

+Document and Contracts

+direct tendering

+of Specialists